stevelab1/edusites/README.md

 ## Description

+Education portal with very basic live chat, WYSIWYG, Auth, student and course creator roles.

-Education portal built with Django 3.1.4 and Python 3.9
+Built with Django 3.1.4 and Python 3.9.

-Includes settings and requirements for deploying to heroku
+Includes settings and requirements for deploying to Heroku.

-Search functionality requires Postgres
+Search functionality requires Postgres.

-Cloud-settings require keys, or use local dev settings
+Cloud-settings require keys, or use local dev settings.

-`createsuperuser` then navigate to /admin to add data, or use shell
+`createsuperuser` then navigate to /admin to add data, or use shell.